skosch/YinYangFit/docs/source/index.markdown

 alt="Receptive fields of a V2 contour integration neuron">

-This allows these V2 cells to detect continous contours, even if these contours are curved or interrupted.{sn}Two studies showing this most clearly are by [Minggui Chen et al. in 2014](https://doi.org/10.1016/j.neuron.2014.03.023) and by [Rujia Chen et al. in 2017](https://doi.org/10.1016/j.neuron.2017.11.004).{/sn} Interrupted contours are a constant challenge to the vision system: the edges of an object can be occluded not only by other objects—think tree branches in front of a mountain—but also by the spider web of light-scattering nerve bundles and capillaries that carpet our retina.{sn}Not to mention our [blind spot](https://en.wikipedia.org/wiki/Blind_spot_(vision)).{/sn}
+This allows these V2 cells to detect continous contours, even if these contours are curved or interrupted.{sn}Two studies showing this most clearly are by [Minggui Chen et al. from 2014](https://doi.org/10.1016/j.neuron.2014.03.023) and by [Rujia Chen et al. from 2017](https://doi.org/10.1016/j.neuron.2017.11.004).{/sn} Interrupted contours are a constant challenge to the vision system: the edges of an object can be occluded not only by other objects—think tree branches in front of a mountain—but also by the spider web of light-scattering nerve bundles and capillaries that carpet our retina.{sn}Not to mention our [blind spot](https://en.wikipedia.org/wiki/Blind_spot_(vision)).{/sn}
-Contour-integrating V2 cells help us perceive contours even where we cannot actually see them.
-(Of course, the same applies to texture integration across space.)
+Contour-integrating V2 cells thus help us perceive contours even where we cannot actually see them.
+Of course, the same principle applies to texture integration across space.

 Having thus detected a piece of contour, the V2 neuron now sends an amplifying signal to all of its V1 inputs, which